devjsonstringify/ordering-app/README.md

 	  <img src="./Docs/screenshot/screen-capture.gif">
 </p>

-## Pagkaon - ordering application
+## MEAL - ordering application

-###### pagkaon is a cebuano term for food

 ## Basic Overview - [Live Demo](https://menu-cart-order.netlify.app/)

-Hi random guy on the internet, I present to you my ordering application where customers select food/items then proceed to checkout and see the receipt instantly with complete details of the order.
-My inspiration for this is a Japanese restaurant I visited months ago.
-In the restaurant, the customer will just wait for a vacant table then get the order on the iPad (IPad already prepare on the table) then start ordering that it.
-The experience was simple and efficient no need for help otherwise you’re having trouble with it, so I decided to build this application to implement what I had experienced and to improve my skills on react.js and ecosystem, and I’m proud of it.
+I present to you my ordering application where customers select food then proceed to checkout and see the receipt instantly with complete details of the order.

+My inspiration for this is a Japanese restaurant I visited months ago, In the restaurant, the customer order on the iPad (IPad already prepare on the table) then start ordering and that it.

+The experience was simple and efficient no need for interaction with the waiter, so I decided to build this application to implement what I had experienced and to improve my skills on react.js and ecosystem, and I’m proud of it.

 ## Features